Crops and Soils

 • About the Hay Market Report: All data have been compiled by Jason Cavadini, Grazing Outreach Specialist, UW-Madison Division of Extension and Becky Brathal, Regional Crops/Soils Educator.
 Prices are reported for alfalfa hay and grass hay.
 Alfalfa hay may include alfalfa/grass mix.
 All values are compiled from public and private quality tested sales through Wisconsin and […]

-Latest News on Weeds
+Latest News on Integrated Pest & Crop Management

 • Daniel H. Smith, Outreach Program Manager, UW-Madison Division of Extension, Rodrigo Werle, Weed Scientist and Extension Specialist, UW-Madison Are you planning to spray 2,4-D for postemergence broadleaf weed control in Enlist E3 soybean?
 The 2,4-D …